Suraj11nag/webportfolio/content/jobs/Mojocare/index.md

 - Working extensively on automating tasks such as daily reports, extracting data and API integration to third party service providers to extract necessary data.

-- Composed advanced queries to fetch data and dashboard preliminary analysis..
+- Composed advanced queries to fetch data and dashboard preliminary analysis.

 - Designed the entire event architecture for analytical platform - Amplitude & Clevertap, for both Website and Android App Application.